-Pi Day – a day set aside to celebrate the mathematical constant 3.1415 (etc.) is a fun day for math geeks like me.
+Pi Day – a day set aside every year on March 14th to celebrate the mathematical constant 3.1415 (etc.) is a fun day for math geeks like me.
 I also think that Pi Day is a wonderful opportunity to get kids thinking about ways in which math can be fun, so today I am sharing some fun ways to celebrate Pi Day with kids – a few days early, so you have time to plan.
 This year it is extra special, because a sequential time will occur during Pi Day at 9:26:53 following the sequence of pi (you can also celebrate at 9:26:54 if you choose to round up).

 Fun Ways to Celebrate Pi Day With Kids